ragavvenkatesan/yann/docs/source/setup.rst

 .. _theano: http://deeplearning.net/software/theano/

 The following ``.theanorc`` configuration can be used as a sample normally, but you may choose other options.
-As an example, the following is what I use from time to time.
+As an example one can use the following:

 .. code-block:: bash